 Maintaining relevant information, including audit findings, to establish and prioritize appropriate Plan activities;

-Monitoring Plan implementation and measuring the effectiveness of each Plan Element;
+Monitoring the implementation and measuring the effectiveness of each Plan Element;

-Assessing the effectiveness of the system operations and maintenance, and identifying system deficiencies;
+Assessing the success of the preventive operation and maintenance activities;

-Updating Plan procedures and activities based on results of monitoring and performance evaluations; and
+Updating Plan procedures and activities, as appropriate, based on results of monitoring and performance evaluations; and

 Identifying and illustrating spill trends, including spill frequency, locations and estimated volumes.

-10. INTERNAL PROGRAM AUDITS
+10. INTERNAL AUDITS

 The Plan shall include internal audit procedures, appropriate to the size and performance of the system, for the Enrollee to comply with section 5.4.
 (Sewer System Management Plan Audits) of this General Order.